mannie/AzureStreamerWorkshop/ACI.md

 ## Configuring the VM
 *If you already have an active Docker and Git installation, feel free to skip this section.*

-1. Once deployment has completed successfully, remote login to your new VM using a variant of the following command:
+1. Remote login to your new VM via CLI using the login info provided at creation time:
   ```sh
   ssh $user@$hostip # example mannie@123.45.67.89
   ```